ethering/basespace-help/_docs/articles/tutorials/delete-data-and-restore.md

 **For Projects**:

-There are two ways to delete a Project within BaseSpace:
+There are two ways to delete a Project within BaseSpace Hub:

 **From the Projects list page**